Study Permit (Canada)

 Study readiness

-• Are accepted by a Designated Learning Institution (DLI)
+• Accepted by a Designated Learning Institution (DLI)

 Financial capacity